alaingoldman/Truffle/minimum_requirement.md

 ## 9/25 truffle class prep

-In oder to be on the same page you guys / gals would be the most prepared if you installed mist/electron.
+In oder to be prepared you guys/gals should install mist/electron before class.
 This takes about 30 minutes.
 This guide is aimed towards apple and linux.
 If you are on windows you can check mist/electron's [official documentation here.](https://github.com/ethereum/mist)

 ## Setting up Mist